 A sign of good health is the restoring trust between employees and their employers.
 But perhaps the most significant fact of the Edelman Trust 2019 is the improving trust given technical profiles and employees.

 I will develop the content of this graph in the coming weeks.
-Of course, it opens great opportunities for Employee Advocacy, those programs to boost internal brand ambassadors.
+Of course, it opens great opportunities for Employee Advocacy programs, those programs to boost internal brand ambassadors.

 It's remarkable that CEOs are beginning to approach the approved, good news indeed , employees significantly increase confidence (6 points) and technical expertise remains the epitome of trust in the corporate voice.